software-mansion/live-debugger/README.md

 Designed to enhance your development experience LiveDebugger gives you:

-- :deciduous_tree: A detailed view of your LiveComponents tree
+- 🌳 See your LiveComponents tree
-- :mag: The ability to inspect assigns for LiveViews and LiveComponents
+- 🔍 View assigns
-- :link: Tracing and filtering of their callback executions
+- 🔗 Trace and filter callback executions
-- :flashlight: Components highlighting
+- 🔦 Inspect elements

+Check out our comprehensive [Features Overview](https://hexdocs.pm/live_debugger/features.html) to explore all capabilities in detail.

 https://github.com/user-attachments/assets/a09d440c-4217-4597-b30e-f8b911a9094a